lucasceurty/JavaScript-Work/README.md

 # codingwork
 Personal projects of mine to display.
-Ask for PERMISSION BEFORE using my code..
+Ask for PERMISSION BEFORE using my code.